Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 START -> "calculate_bmi" -> END
 ```

-#### Now our graph is finally ready node and edges are declared we just need to callable this into a workflow that can process input and return output
+#### Now our graph is finally ready, node and edges are declared.
+We just need to callable this into a workflow that can process input and return output
 ```js
 const workflow = graph.compile();
 ```